risk-first/website/docs/thinking/De-Risking.md

 # Derisking

-In this section, we're going to more closely at what, so far, we've called "[Taking Action](/tags/Take-Action)" and separate out different ways this can be done.
+In this section, we're going to look more closely at what, so far, we've called "[Taking Action](/tags/Take-Action)" and separate out different ways this can be done.
 We'll introduce the correct risk management terms and give examples of how to apply these to software development.

 ## What is Taking Action?